 The consumption levels in China continue to rise, however, times are changing.
 Most large companies realize that they will need China to power their growth in the next decade.
 To break through the market, they also need to be up to date with the economic, societal, and demographic changes shaping the profiles of consumers and the way they spend.
 As we always say, in China, it is not the biggest fish that survive… it is the fastest and smartest one.
 Today we are going to introduce to you another new fact about the Chinese market.

-A new study reveals that men are seriously proactive when it comes to China e-commerce.
+A new study reveals that men are seriously proactive when it comes to China’s e-commerce.
 Experts also started to talk about “He-commerce” in China.
-Indeed, by the end of 2017, 48.4% of e-commerce shoppers in China are male, only 5.2% short from female.
+Indeed, by the end of 2017, 48.4% of e-commerce shoppers in China are male, only 5.2% short of female.
 Whether your e-commerce business is male-focused or you want to attract more male shoppers, this article is for you.

 Male shoppers are the driving force of cross-border e-commerce in China

 While until now, spotlights were only turned toward female consumers, who are considered great consumers and tend to make impulse purchases.
 It’s been discovered that their consumption focus now is shifting to online consumption.
 Among the career ladies, 87.7% surf online frequently.
 Surprisingly, from the latest research on China e-commerce shoppers, male shoppers are the driving force of cross-border e-commerce in China.
 Actually, 64.8% of all the cross-border e-commerce customers in China are male.
 The cliché of men hating shopping is long-gone in China e-commerce.

 In general, Chinese consumers are more willing to purchase online because of the convenience and the greater range of available items on e-commerce platforms.
 We can notice that Chinese male e-commerce shoppers are more active during their non-working time.
 They won’t check e-commerce during working hours.
 Most likely, they will place an order on their way home, or after they get home.